ctlee/gamer_tutorials/tutorials/blendertutorial.rst

        With these regions selected, you can apply iterations of **smooth** directly to these regions.

 #.
 The mesh is starting to look pretty good.
-    Rerun the mesh quality report and note the slightly smaller **surface area** but similar **volume** around 1.13e6 and 2.64e7 respectively.
+    Rerun the mesh quality report and note the slightly smaller surface area but similar volume around 1.13e6 and 2.64e7 respectively.

-#.
-CHECKPOINT: Save your progress to: **tt-sr-mit.gamer_proc_1.blend**
+#.  `CHECKPOINT <https://raw.githubusercontent.com/ctlee/gamer_tutorials/master/data/tt-sr-mit.gamer_proc_1.blend>`__: Save your progress to: **tt-sr-mit.gamer_proc_1.blend**

 ****************
 Add Boundary Box
 ****************

+Now that we have a reasonable surface mesh of the organelle membranes.
+If we want to model diffusion in the cytosol we must invert the domain to represent the cytosol.
-Now that we have a reasonable surface mesh of our features, we want to place a boundary box around the features to represent the cytosol.
+First, we want to place a boundary box around the features to represent the cytosolic domain.
+In the next section we will use a mesh boolean operation to perform the inversion.

 #.
-First we center the 3D cursor to the center.
+First center the 3D cursor to the center.
-    We will next add a cube at the position of the 3D cursor.
     In **Object Mode**, select **Object**, then **Snap**, then **Cursor to Center** or you could use [**Shift+s** and select **Cursor to Center**] as a shortcut.

     .. image:: BlenderTutorialImages/object_snap_cursorcenter.png

 #.
-We will next add a cube at the position of the 3D cursor.
+Next, with the cursor at the origin still, add a cube at the position of the 3D cursor.
     Add a cube mesh object, select **Add**, then **Mesh**, then **Cube**.
     Or you could use [**Shift+a** and select **Mesh**, then **Cube**] as a shortcut.

     .. image:: BlenderTutorialImages/add_mesh_cube.png

 #.
-Switch to **Edit mode** [**Tab**], let’s scale and translate the bounding box to where we want it.
+In **Object mode** [**Tab**], let’s scale and translate the bounding box to where we want it.
     Recall that the **Properties** panel can be summoned with [**n**].

     - **Location** (-40, 15, 30)